Not Your Typical Summer Camp.

 Financial Aid – There are many deserving students who want to attend LEAD but simply can’t afford it.
 Consider helping them by transferring the tuition money to the Financial Aid Fund.

 All activities are mandatory, and all students will be expected to participate in every activity unless prior permission is obtained to excuse a student.
-The final schedule will be distributed at registration.
+The final schedule can be found during the week of camp on our website here.
 While students attend LEAD, it will be very important that they get enough sleep to meet the challenging itinerary.

-Note to Parents: Students should plan on staying on campus during the entire week.
+Note to Parents: Students should plan on staying on campus during the entire week of camp.
 Please be sure that your student does not have any commitments during the week of camp.

 Registration & Dorms